holochain/docs-pages/src/pages/resources/upgrade/upgrade-holochain-0.4.md

 Here are all the breaking changes you need to know about in order to update your app for Holochain 0.4:

 * Some unstable features are now behind feature flags.
-* Zome call payloads are built and signed differently.
 * The `OpenChain` and `CloseChain` actions have been modified.
 * The database encryption scheme has changed, and the directory structure has moved around.
 * The `InstallApp` admin API endpoint has had its request payload changed.